Churche's Mansion: Description

-The mansion house has four gables to the front and a two-gabled wing to the left-hand side; its plan resembles the nearby Dorfold Hall.
+The mansion house follows an H-shaped, late-medieval or Tudor plan with a central hall and cross wings, like a small country house; Pevsner considered it to resemble the nearby Dorfold Hall, which is slightly later in date.
+The front is around 34 ft long and the east side 20 ft.
+It has four gables to the front – two large outer and two smaller inner – and a two-gabled wing to the eastern (left-hand) side.
 The roof is tiled, with two prominent brick chimney stacks.
-There are two storeys with an attic, with both the first and second floors overhanging the floor beneath to form jetties, a typical feature of timber-framed town houses of this date.
+There are two storeys with an attic, with both the first and second floors on two sides overhanging the floor beneath to form jetties, a typical feature of timber-framed town houses of this date.
 The protruding floor joists are concealed by plaster coving built up over shaped brackets and laths, in a fashion described by Pevsner as a "speciality of Cheshire".
+The asymmetrically positioned main entrance is on the east (left) wing, and has a porch.
+To the rear, opposite the porch, rises a square stair tower.